 - Contribute to the professional development of colleagues.

 - Build skills in critique and use of research.

-- Assume responsibility and accountability for professional practice and lifelong learning.
+- Demonstrate accountability for professional practice and lifelong learning.

 In order to qualify for admission to the upper-division major in nursing, the student must: